Adroiti/docs-for-code-review-tools/Pylint-dangerous-default-value.md

-Pattern: Avoid mutable default arguments
+Pattern: Use of mutable default argument

 Issue: -